DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Distributed Companies

 It’s not common for one company to control the entire end-to-end process of handing a credit card transaction.
-Therefore, it’s important to know how exactly how these companies distribute the responsibility as well as liability for ensuring this process is secure.
+Therefore, it’s important to know exactly how these companies distribute the responsibility as well as liability for ensuring this process is secure.

 ### Financial